 SlickEdit’s biggest new feature for game developers has to be C++ refactoring, introduced in v9 and improved greatly in v10, SlickEdit is one of the few editors that offer the ability.
 There are so many improvements in this area it’s now actually usable functionality and no longer just a checkmark on a marketing brochure.
-Couple… Thirsting to read the rest of “Visual SlickEdit v10?”
-Click on this link!
+Couple… Click here to continue reading the rest of “Visual SlickEdit v10.”

 Does it do anything but driving games?” is a question that draws groans and smiles simultaneously from the Havok team, makers of their eponymous game physics middleware that recently received a major upgrade to version 2.0.
-In response to what must be an all-too-frequently asked question, Havok 2.0 broadens its scope to include character physics… Craving to read the rest of “Havok 2: All Rag-Dolled Up?”
-Click this!
+In response to what must be an all-too-frequently asked question, Havok 2.0 broadens its scope to include character physics… Click this link to continue reading the rest of “Havok 2: All Rag-Dolled Up.”